•Clearing the Switch IP Address and Configuration

 See the "Verifying Switch Operation" section on page 2-4 for information on POST.

 Note POST failures are usually fatal.
 Contact your Cisco technical support representative if your switch does not pass POST.

-If you have physical access to the switch, look at the port LEDs for troubleshooting information about the switch.
-See the "LEDs" section on page 1-3 for a description of the LED colors and their meanings.
+If you have physical access to the switch, look at the port LEDs to troubleshoot the switch.
+See the "LEDs" section on page 1-4 for a description of the LED colors and their meanings.

 Bad or Damaged Cable

 Always examine the cable for marginal damage or failure.
 A cable might be just good enough to connect at the physical layer, but it could corrupt packets as a result of subtle damage to the wiring or connectors.
 You can identify this situation because the port has many packet errors or the port constantly flaps (loses and regains link).

 •Examine or exchange the copper or fiber-optic cable with a known, good cable.